 Authority and Eligibility

-Pursuant to Section 3.2(c) of the USOPC Bylaws, the AAC shall be entitled to and shall elect three AAC athlete members to the USOPC Board.
-Pursuant to Section 3.5.2 of the USOPC Bylaws, at least one of the AAC athlete USOPC Board members must represent a Paralympic sport.
-These three seats shall be staggered as provided for in Section 3.6.2 of the USOPC Bylaws.
+Pursuant USOPC Bylaws, Team USA AC shall be entitled to and shall elect three Team USA ACathlete members to the USOPC Board.
+Pursuant to USOPC Bylaws, at least one of Team USA AC athlete USOPC Board members must represent a Paralympic sport.
+These three seats shall be staggered as provided for in the USOPC Bylaws.

-Sections 3.5.2 of the USOPC Bylaws provides that the AAC’s election procedures for AAC athlete members to the USOPC Board must be developed in consultation with the USOPC Nominating and Governance Committee and approved by the USOPC Board.
+The USOPC Bylaws provides that Team USA AC election procedures for Team USA AC athlete members to the USOPC Board must be developed in consultation with the USOPC Nominating and Governance Committee and approved by the USOPC Board.

-As provided for in Section 3.5.2 of the USOPC Bylaws, an AAC athlete candidate for the USOPC Board must be a “USOPC 10 Year Athlete”, as defined in the USOPC Bylaws.
-Further such AAC athlete candidate must meet the qualifications set forth in Section 3.7 of the USOPC Bylaws.
+As provided for in the USOPC Bylaws, an Team USA ACathlete candidate for the USOPC Board must be a “USOPC 10 Year Athlete”, as defined in the USOPC Bylaws.
+Further, such Team USA AC athlete candidate must meet the qualifications set forth in the USOPC Bylaws.

-All AAC Members, as defined in these Bylaws who are in good standing, shall be entitled to vote for the AAC athlete member to the USOPC Board.
-If an AAC Member is not in attendance at a Meeting of the Members, the AAC Alternate Member is entitled to vote in the Member’s place, as provided for in Article V, Section 2 of these Bylaws.
+All Team USA AC Members, as defined in these Bylaws who are in good standing, shall be entitled to vote for Team USA AC athlete member to the USOPC Board.
+If an AAC Member is not in attendance at a Meeting of the Members or participated in electronic voting, the Alternate Member is entitled to vote in the Member’s place, as provided for in Article V, Section 2 of these Bylaws.

 Election Procedures

-The AAC Nominating and Elections Committee shall be composed as set out in Article X, Section 1.A. of these Bylaws.
+Team USA AC Nominating and Governance Committee shall be composed as set out in Article X, Section 1.A. of these Bylaws.

-The Nominating and Elections Committee shall:
+The Nominating and Governance Committee shall:

-solicit candidates for the AAC athlete USOPC Board seat;
+solicit candidates for Team USA AC athlete USOPC Board seat;

-determine if a candidate meets the eligibility requirements set forth in Article X, Section 5.C. of these Bylaws
+determine if a candidate meets the eligibility requirements set forth in these Bylaws

 review and vet candidates;